aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 As we change the content of the `chapters` directory the change is detected and the `sc build:html` command is re-run and web server is reloaded, allowing us to instantly preview the output of our changes.

 Of course we can always manually run the `sc build:html` command using the container to force a regeneration of the html content.

+> Tip: since running the `sc server` command also builds the html files, you don't need to run the `sc build:html` command before running the `sc server` for the first time.

 ## Resolving issues with the softcover server